-Establishing a Service Learning Partnership
+Establishing a Community-based (Service) Learning Partnership

-Need More than Service Learning Students?
+Need More than Community-based (Service) Learning Students?

 Volunteers: The Matador Involvement Center (MIC) involves students, clubs, and organizations in a wide array of community activities: volunteerism, philanthropy, and special projects.
 Not-for-profit organizations should contact the MIC to post volunteer opportunities for students.
 Contact Program Director of Unified We Serve, Maria Elizondo.